emanuelhuber/gwModBac/README.md

 			groundwater heads the observation wells
         e.
 Interpolate from the head boundary conditions the initial heads
-    iii. run MODFLOW
+    3. run MODFLOW
-    iv. run MODPATH to simulate pathway of the microbes that reach the well drinking water extraction well
+    4. run MODPATH to simulate pathway of the microbes that reach the well drinking water extraction well
-    v.
-Simulate the microbial concentration in the river from the river stage vi.
-Predict the microbial concentration in the well according to an exponential decay model that simulates the mechanical filtration of microbes in the aquifer
+    5. Simulate the microbial concentration in the river from the river stage
+    6. Predict the microbial concentration in the well according to an exponential decay model that simulates the mechanical filtration of microbes in the aquifer